Dev GuideAPI Reference

 GA4 reprocessing

 In rare cases, you may notice data loss in GA4 due to reprocessing experience data, which can cause GA4 to remove the audience ID.
-For more information on reprocessing in GA4, see Google's documentation.
+For information on reprocessing in GA4, see Google's documentation.

 • Use GA4 Explorations – Resurface the experience-variant ID.
-This displays all users that saw the experiment but is less granular due to Exploration limitations (cannot filter by date range).
-For more information, see Google's documentation on Explorations.
+This displays users that saw the experiment but is less granular due to Exploration limitations (cannot filter by date range).
+For information, see Google's documentation on Explorations.